 Greenfield IVC filter lawsuit against Boston Scientific

+If you are a victim of the Greenfield IVC , you should seriously consider filing a greenfield filter lawsuit.
+What are the greenfield filter lawsuits?
 “Boston Scientific produces the Greenfield™ Stainless Steel Vena Cava Filter.
 (It is named after Dr. Lazar Greenfield, who originally designed it.)
 The Greenfield™ filter is implanted in patients’ veins to stop current blood clots from traveling while maintaining as normal a blood flow as possible.
-According to the manufacturer website, more than one million of these devices have been implanted in the last three decades.” https://www.shouselaw.com/torts/ivc/greenfield
+According to the manufacturer website, more than one million of these devices have been implanted in the last three decades.”
+Shouse Law

 The heart filter lawsuits, which are often know as a blood clot filter lawsuit, pertain to allegations that the manufacturer of the medical device did not properly warn medical doctors and victims of the heightened risk of the heart filter breaking causing metal fragments to travel in the blood, possibly causing organ damage.
 Many heart filter victims are wondering: